 Climbing the steps, we will reach the lower chambers of Teyuna, also known as The Lost City.
 It is believed that this was a capital city built by the Tayrona civilization in 800 A.D., approximately 600 years before the Incas built Machu Picchu in Peru.
 When conquistadores approached the structure in the 16th century, the Tayrona opted to abandon the city instead of allowing it to fall into Spanish hands.

-After visiting the Lost City, we’ll return to El Paraiso (Campsite #3) for a quick lunch before returning to Wiwa Camp (Campsite #2) for overnight.
-(B,L,D)
+After visiting the Lost City, we’ll return to El Paraiso for a quick lunch before returning to Campsite #2 for overnight.
+(B,L,D/12 km -7.5 miles, 1800 ft ascent, 3500 ft descent)

 We will start early again, since much of the trail is unshaded, and therefore becomes quite hot.
 After a stop for fruit at the first campsite and a jump in the swimming hole, we’ll find ourselves back where we began, in Machete, for lunch.